 All Other Fees.
 This category includes fees billed in the fiscal years shown for products and services provided by the principal accountant that are not reported in any other category.
-There were no other fees billed to us in 2013 or 2014.
+Fees in 2015 relate to assistance with a Form S-8 filing.
+There were no other fees billed to us in 2014.

 The Board has adopted an Audit Committee Pre-Approval Policy.
 Pursuant to the Pre-Approval Policy, all new projects (and fees) relating to our independent registered public accounting firm either must be authorized in advance under the general pre-approval guidelines set forth in the Pre-Approval Policy or specifically approved in advance by the full Audit Committee.
 General pre-approval under the policy is provided for 12 months (unless the Audit Committee specifically provides for a different period), is limited to certain projects listed in the policy, and is subject to meeting a specific budget for each project, which budget is contained in the policy.
-Any project that falls within the scope of the general pre-approval guidelines but exceeds the budgetary limit up to \$10,000 may be approved by the Chairperson of the Audit Committee or his or her designee, while all other projects must be specifically approved by the full Audit Committee in 2014.
+Any project that falls within the scope of the general pre-approval guidelines but exceeds the budgetary limit up to \$10,000 may be approved by the Chairperson of the Audit Committee or his or her designee, while all other projects must be specifically approved by the full Audit Committee.
+There were no new projects authorized in 2015.

-THE BOARD OF DIRECTORS RECOMMENDS A VOTE "FOR" THE PROPOSAL TO RATIFY THE APPOINTMENT OF BDO USA, LLP AS OUR INDEPENDENT REGISTERED PUBLIC ACCOUNTING FIRM FOR THE YEAR ENDING DECEMBER 31, 2015.
+THE BOARD OF DIRECTORS RECOMMENDS A VOTE "FOR" THE PROPOSAL TO RATIFY THE APPOINTMENT OF BDO USA, LLP AS OUR INDEPENDENT REGISTERED PUBLIC ACCOUNTING FIRM FOR THE YEAR ENDING DECEMBER 31, 2016.